smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - Default: _automatic, based on chain ID_

 Controls what type of gas estimator is used.
+Possible values are: "BlockHistory", "Optimism" and "FixedPrice".

 - `FixedPrice` uses static configured values for gas price (can be set via API call).
 - `BlockHistory` dynamically adjusts default gas price based on heuristics from mined blocks.
 - `Optimism2`/`L2Suggested` is a special mode only for use with Optimism and Metis blockchains.
 This mode will use the gas price suggested by the rpc endpoint via `eth_gasPrice`.
 - `Arbitrum` is a special mode only for use with Arbitrum blockchains.
 It uses the suggested gas price (up to `ETH_MAX_GAS_PRICE_WEI`, with `1000 gwei` default) as well as an estimated gas limit (up to `ETH_GAS_LIMIT_MAX`, with `1,000,000,000` default).

-### BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE
+## BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE

 - Default: _automatic, based on chain ID, typically 4_

 Sets the maximum number of blocks to fetch in one batch in the block history estimator.
-If the `BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE` environment variable is set to 0, it defaults to ETH_RPC_DEFAULT_BATCH_SIZE.
+If the env var BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE is set to 0, it defaults to ETH_RPC_DEFAULT_BATCH_SIZE.

-### BLOCK_HISTORY_ESTIMATOR_BLOCK_HISTORY_SIZE
+## BLOCK_HISTORY_ESTIMATOR_BLOCK_HISTORY_SIZE

 - Default: _automatic, based on chain ID_

 Controls the number of past blocks to keep in memory to use as a basis for calculating a percentile gas price.

-### BLOCK_HISTORY_ESTIMATOR_BLOCK_DELAY
+## BLOCK_HISTORY_ESTIMATOR_BLOCK_DELAY

 - Default: _automatic, based on chain ID_

 Controls the number of blocks that the block history estimator trails behind head.
-For example, if this is set to 3, and we receive block 10, block history estimator will fetch block 7.
+E.g. if this is set to 3, and we receive block 10, block history estimator will fetch block 7.

-CAUTION: You might be tempted to set this to 0 to use the latest possible block, but it is possible to receive a head BEFORE that block is actually available from the connected node via RPC, due to race conditions in the code of the remote ETH node.
-In this case you will get false
-"zero" blocks that are missing transactions.
+CAUTION: You might be tempted to set this to 0 to use the latest possible block, but it is possible to receive a head BEFORE that block is actually available from the connected node via RPC.
+In this case you will get false "zero" blocks that are missing transactions.

-### BLOCK_HISTORY_ESTIMATOR_EIP1559_FEE_CAP_BUFFER_BLOCKS

-**ADVANCED**

-- Default: _gas bump threshold + 1 block_

-If EIP1559 mode is enabled, this optional env var controls the buffer blocks to add to the current base fee when sending a transaction.
-By default, the gas bumping threshold + 1 block is used.
-It is not recommended to change this unless you know what you are doing.

-### BLOCK_HISTORY_ESTIMATOR_TRANSACTION_PERCENTILE
+## BLOCK_HISTORY_ESTIMATOR_TRANSACTION_PERCENTILE

 - Default: `"60"`